Carmen M. Sylvester Criminal Justice Scholarship

 You Can Support Future Scholarships

 A donation to this fund will help to create scholarships for criminal justice students committed to supporting diversity in the criminal justice system.
-The Zusman family raised $5,000 initially, the fund quickly took off and in late August had reached more than $42,000.
+The Zusman family raised $5,000 initially, the fund quickly took off and by January 2021, the fund has raised more than $70,000.
 The goal is to raise $100,000 for this scholarship with the community’s support.
 When asked what inspired their vision for this scholarship, they said, “This is a positive way to help support the next generation, to improve our criminal justice system, and to begin to heal the wounds of the past.”

 For questions about this scholarship or to make a donation over the phone, please contact the PCC Foundation at 971-722-4382 or email@example.com.